vigo/dji18njs/README.md

     // the function above
     // returns 'Selam vigo, cebinde 1 tane jeton var'

-Here comes my favourite.
-You can use **dji18njs** as a templating helper.
+Here comes my favorite.
+You can use **dji18njs** as a templating helper:

     var strFormat = "Hello %(username)s, your password is: %(password)s";
     var dicWords = {